dipy/dipy/doc/interfaces/denoise_flow.rst

 denoising algorithms is to perform a low-rank approximation by thresholding the eigenspectrum of the noisy signal matrix.

-The algorithm to perform a local PCA-based (LPCA) denoising involves the following
+The algorithm to perform an Overcomplete Local PCA-based (LPCA) denoising involves the following steps:
-steps:

 * Estimating the local noise variance at each voxel.
 * Applying a PCA in local patches around each voxel over the gradient directions.
 * Thresholding the eigenvalues based on the local estimate of the noise variance, and then doing a PCA reconstruction.

-The local PCA algorithm turns out to work well on diffusion MRI owing to the 4D structure of DWI acquisitions where the q-space is typically oversampled giving highly correlated 3D volumes of the same subject.
+The Overcomplete Local PCA algorithm turns out to work well on diffusion MRI owing to the 4D structure of DWI acquisitions where the q-space is typically oversampled giving highly correlated 3D volumes of the same subject.

-For illustrative purposes of the local PCA denoising method, we will be using the ``stanford_hardi`` dataset, but you can also use your own data.
+For illustrative purposes of the Overcomplete Local PCA denoising method, we will be using the ``stanford_hardi`` dataset, but you can also use your own data.

 The workflow for the LPCA denoising requires the paths to the diffusion input file, as well as the b-values and b-vectors files.